jwilner/rte/README.md

 ### limiting state space

 Many modern routers coordinate by mutating a common data structure -- unsurprisingly, usually called a `Router`.
-In larger applications that pass around the routers and subrouters, setting different flags and options in different locations, the state of the router can be at best hard to reason about and at worst undefined -- it is not uncommon for certain feature combinations to fail or have unexpected (or insecure) results.
+In larger applications that pass around the routers and subrouters, setting different flags and options in different locations, the state of the router can be at best hard to reason about and at worst undefined -- it is not uncommon for certain feature combinations to fail or have unexpected results.

-By centering on the simple `rte.Route` and not exposing any mutable state, RTE keeps its interface simple to understand, while also simplifying its own internals .
-Because most routing libraries focus on the mutable router object, they do not have explicit finalization, and thus their internal logic must remain open to modification at any time -- RTE does not have this problem, and benefits.
+By centering on the simple `rte.Route` and not exposing any mutable state, RTE keeps its interface simple to understand, while also simplifying its own internals.
+Because most routing libraries focus on the mutable router object, they do not have explicit finalization, and thus their internal logic must remain open to modification at any time -- RTE does not have this problem.

 When a routing feature is necessary, it will usually be added as an helper method orthogonal to the rest of the API.
 For example, rather than providing a method `OptTrailingSlash(enabled bool)` on `*rte.Table` and pushing complexity into the routing logic, RTE provides the pure function `rte.OptTrailingSlash(routes []rte.Route) []rte.Route`, which adds the new `rte.Route`s necessary to optionally match trailing slashes, while the routing logic remains unchanged.